 - Provide opportunities for colleagues at all levels to work together and collaborate

-- Use formative assessment and data to guide professional development activities
+- Use formative assessments and data to guide professional-development activities

-- Integrate new methods and are based on robust models of learning
+- Integrate new methods and employ robust models of learning

 The OASIS model uses these principles of effective professional development to help schools make transformational changes.

 Because the model is site-based, even though the courses are online, the learning takes place within a school community led by the Reading Ways Site Leader.

 External support with highly skilled coaches has been shown to engage and support professional development (Kraft et al., 2018; Matsumura, Garnier, & Spybrook, 2012).
 However, many schools notice that this engagement fades when the coaching contract ends—which is no surprise, because it is difficult for a novice coach to apply principles of adult learning effectively.

 Reading Ways offers a solution to this fade-out effect by providing a knowledgeable outside support network to support early work.
 Your participation in an OASIS group is designed to help your internal instructional leadership shine.

 The OASIS regional network connects schools that are in driving distance from one another.
 In each OASIS group, there is a Regional Facilitator.
 The Regional Facilitator’s job is to organize meetings and support the Site Leaders.
 The number of Site Leaders in an OASIS network depends on the capacities of the Regional Facilitator and the experience of the Site Leaders.
 In the first year of implementing the OASIS model, there might be 2–5 Site Leaders, while as the months go by, the network may expand.